 "A Church Beyond Walls" is Groce UMC's unofficial motto.
 It refers to the work that church members carry into the community through a variety of ministries and programs that range from feeding the hungry in the community to providing shelter to the homeless, helping Veterans who sacrificed so much to teenage members going on missions to help the less fortunate.

-At the church, members worship together, study the Bible and the Good News of Christ, and sing, as well as enjoy fellowship during church socials, cookouts and other events.
-The church offers two Sunday services a week, with child care available for the very youngest members and children's church during each service.
+At the church, members worship together, study the Bible, and enjoy fellowship during church socials, cookouts and other events.
+The church offers two Sunday services a week, with child care available for the very youngest members.

 Groce UMC members see each other as one big family and we invite you to attend one of our services or events to experience the same positive atmosphere, fellowship and hope that church members enjoy.
 During his ministry, John Wesley, co-founder of Methodism, emphasized the Love and Mercy of God.
 This fundamental idea is woven throughout the fabric of Groce UMC.